SM31-029 (Fablok 10393/1984) from Pol-Miedź Trans, photographed in Polkowice

 Withdrawals of steam locomotives used for switching resulted in a need for a heavy diesel switcher, for both PKP and industrial establishments.
 This led to purchases of as many as four distinct locomotive types, all in the 1200 hp class: Czechoslovak T448P and S200, built by ČKD (161 and 143 examples, respectively, delivered between 1966 and 1990, all for industry), Soviet TEM2 (SM48 in PKP service, 439 examples delivered between 1974 and 1990 from Bryansk and Lugansk) and indigenous SM31, built by Fablok of Chrzanów.

 SM31 (factory designation type 411D) drew on experience gained with earlier SM42, but differed considerably from its predecessor, both externally and internally.
 First of all, it had the Co’Co’ axle arrangement, was longer by almost three metres and heavier by 60%.
 Engine and electric equipment compartment cowlings had the same height as the cab and the entire silhouette was more angular, which promptly resulted in the nickname ‘trumna’ (coffin), widely used in service.
+With such layout, forward view was rather restricted.
 Eight-cylinder a8C22W diesel engine was of the same type as in SM42, but boosted up to 1200 hp by higher supercharging.
 Three-axle trucks were similar to that used in SP45 and SU46 diesel locomotives from Cegielski (HCP).
 SM31 design facilitated easy re-gauging to the 1524 mm track, but there is no information of any such operation being actually performed.
 They could also be fitted with the SA3 automatic coupler, standardized with Soviet railways.